kavyamanohar/msc-reviewed-speech/DATASHEET.md

 2. **How will the dataset will be distributed (e.g. tarball on website, API, GitHub)?** Does the dataset have a digital object identifier (DOI)?

-	*Shared via GitLab.
+	*Shared via Gitlab.
 There is no DOI to the dataset.*

 3. **When will the dataset be distributed?**